srisivan/creative-writings/travelogue_tirupati.md

 Here they check the whole bus, passengers and their luggages.
 We got down the bus and walked to the metal detector.
 There were two ways.
 One for gents and other for ladies.
-There were men and women before the machines for checking our body.
-We had to leave our luggage in the conveyor belt, which led to the scanner.
-This made things easy for the people to check!
+There were men and women before the machines for scanning the body.
+We had to leave our luggage in the conveyor belt, which led to the x-ray scanner.

 _What a proper checking system!_

-After all that checking, we boarded the bus again.
-The buss started off.
-For the first one kilometre we travelled on road.
+After all that checking, we boarded the bus again and it started off.
+For the first one kilometre we travelled on level road.
 After that we began climbing the hills.
 The roads on the hills was perfectly made.
 Smooth surface.
-It was covered with trees and flowers on both sides.
+It was covered with trees with flowers on both sides.
 It was filled with steep and deep curves.

 After going a little up, the beautiful flowers began to decrease.
 It began more and more mountainous.
 At certain points the trees on the left side of